-If a student raises his or her hand, collect the electronic device (or follow your school/LSS policy) and store it until the Section is complete.
+If a student raises their hand, collect the electronic device (or follow your school/LSS policy) and store it until the Section is complete.
 Certain electronic devices may be allowed for accommodations purposes only during testing.
 Please contact your Test Coordinator if you have questions regarding electronic devices.